 Although the claimants did not have anyone to assist them in the first few days after arrival, some claimants did manage to tap into "ethnic resources".
-One settlement councilor noted that,
+One settlement councilor noted that, from her own ethnic group.

 "[claimants] will turn to people that seem familiar to them.
 Familiarity.
 If they speak their language then they will approach them ... people who look like their group ... they are looking for a face or words that will lead them to a place".